kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 a single TYPO3 installation, each with its own configuration, search index, database, access permissions, visual design, etc.

-Kitodo.Presentation offers a standard OAI 2-compliant interface for international search capability and digital metadata legibility.
-We recommend registering your Kitodo installation with the appropriate public OAI register.
+Kitodo.Presentation offers a standard OAI-PMH 2-compliant interface for international search capability and digital metadata legibility.
+We recommend registering your Kitodo installation with the appropriate public OAI registry.

 Software Components
 -------------------